-Currently starring in Napoli’s surge to the summit of Serie A, with the Partenopei aiming to end Juventus‘ six-year monopoly of the Scudetto, Jorginho has earned rave reviews for his ability to dictate the tempo of his side’s play, create chances for team-mates with his vision and passing technique and break up opposition moves through astute positioning and anticipation.
+Currently starring in Napoli’s Serie A title challenge, with the Partenopei aiming to end Juventus‘ six-year monopoly of the Scudetto, Jorginho has earned rave reviews for his ability to dictate the tempo of his side’s play, create chances for team-mates with his vision and passing technique and break up opposition moves through astute positioning and anticipation.

 Such attributes appear to make the 26-year-old the ideal candidate to replace Carrick in the United midfield.
 Although Matić has come in and added physicality and top-level experience this season, and while the Red Devils have also been linked with moves for the likes of Julian Weigl and Fabinho, none mirror Carrick’s skill set in his peak quite like Jorginho.

 The former Verona man shares Carrick’s positional intelligence, range of passing, reading of the game and calming influence.
 Indeed, there was outcry in Italy when national team boss Gian Piero Ventura continually overlooked Jorginho throughout the Azzurri‘s doomed 2018 World Cup qualification campaign – he still only has three full caps to his name – with many fans feeling the poise and incision he could have offered might have made the difference.

 When it comes to metronomic passers with the ability to bend the tempo of games to their will, there are currently few in Europe on Jorginho’s level.
 Sitting at the base of Napoli’s midfield three, he is the conduit through which almost all the attacking moves are filtered for Maurizio Sarri’s thrilling side.